unitreerobotics/avp_teleoperate/README.md

 3. Click `Enter VR` and `Allow` to start the VR session.

+4. You will see the robot's first-person perspective in the Apple Vision Pro.

-When host terminal outputs "Please enter the start signal (enter 'r' to start the subsequent program):", **Operator B** can start teleoperation program by pressing the **r** key in the terminal.
+Next, **Operator B** can start teleoperation program by pressing the **r** key in the terminal.

-At this time, **Operator A** can remotely control the robot's arms and dexterous hands.
+At this time, **Operator A** can remotely control the robot's arms (and dexterous hands).

-Next, **Operator B** can press **s** key to begin recording data in the 'record image' window that opens, and press **s** again to stop.
-This can be repeated as necessary.
+If the `--record` parameter is used, **Operator B** can press **s** key in the opened "record image" window to start recording data, and press **s** again to stop.
+This operation can be repeated as needed for multiple recordings.

-> p.s.
-Recorded data is stored in `avp_teleoperate/teleop/utils/data` by default, with usage instructions at this repo:  [unitree_IL_lerobot](https://github.com/unitreerobotics/unitree_IL_lerobot/tree/main?tab=readme-ov-file#data-collection-and-conversion).
+> p.s.1 Recorded data is stored in `avp_teleoperate/teleop/utils/data` by default, with usage instructions at this repo:  [unitree_IL_lerobot](https://github.com/unitreerobotics/unitree_IL_lerobot/tree/main?tab=readme-ov-file#data-collection-and-conversion).
+>
+> p.s.2 Please pay attention to your disk space size during data recording.

 ## 3.4 🔚 Exit